Technology Tales

 history > ~/commands.sh

-All of the commands stored in a terminal’s command history get stored in the commands.sh in the user’s home area.
+All the commands stored in a terminal's command history get stored in the commands.sh in the user's home area.
 The command for doing the same thing from the Windows command line is not as obvious because it uses the doskey command that is intended for command line macro writing and execution.
 Usefully, it has a history option that tells it to output all the commands issued in a command line session.
-Unless, you create a file with them in there, there seems to be no way to store all those commands across sessions, unlike UNIX and Linux.
+Unless, you create a file with them in there, there appears to be no way to store all those commands across sessions, unlike UNIX and Linux.
 Therefore, a command like the following is a partial solution that is more permanent than using the F7 key on your keyboard:

 doskey /history > c:\commands.bat

-Windows Powershell has something similar too and it even has aliases of history and even h.
-All Powershell scripts have file extensions of ps1 and the example below follows that scheme:
+Windows PowerShell has something similar too, and it even has aliases of history and even h.
+All PowerShell scripts have file extensions of ps1 and the example below follows that scheme:

 get-history > c:\commands.ps1

-However, I believe that even Powershell doesn’t carry over command history between sessions though Microsoft are working on adding this useful functionality.
-They could co-opt Cygwin of course but that doesn’t seem to be their way of going about things.
+However, I believe that even PowerShell doesn't carry over command history between sessions, though Microsoft is working on adding this useful functionality.
+While they could co-opt Cygwin of course, that doesn't seem to be their way of going about things.

 Using Korn shell commands in scripts running under the bash shell